-Germany, very obviously, has a more complex recent history than some of its European neighbours.
-It started the 19th century as a collection of microstates, began the 20th as an empire, and finished it as a coherent (if smaller) nation; in the middle, it tried life as a republic, had a go at fascism, was occupied by four countries, and then became the chief battlefield in the world’s biggest ever proxy war.
+Germany and its cities have a more complex recent history than some of its European neighbours.
+The country started the 19th century as a collection of microstates, began the 20th as an empire, and finished it as a coherent (if smaller) nation; in the middle, it tried life as a republic, had a go at fascism, was occupied by four countries, and then became the chief battlefield in the world’s biggest-ever proxy war.

 It’s that last bit is crucial to understanding Germany’s cities in the 21st century.
 When the country was split into two acronyms – the FDR, or West Germany, and DDR/GDR, East Germany – the capital of Berlin was left in a tricky spot.

 Split between east and west, with a wall enveloping the western side, it was the chief battleground for the latter 20th centuries battles of rhetoric and ideology, if not of actual boots on the ground.